Massachusetts Protective Order Lawyer

 Rights of the Defendant

-What are the defendant’s rights in regards to defending a Complaint for a protective order?
+What are the defendant’s rights in regards to defending a complaint for a protective order?
 First, as explained above, the defendant in most circumstances has the right to notice and the right to appear at the hearing.
-Second, the defendant may challenge the plaintiff’s Complaint in various ways, including by showing that the plaintiff has fabricated his or her allegations.
-Third, the defendant is allowed to present his or her own credible evidence in order to present a more balanced view of the defendant’s conduct to the court.
+Second, the defendant may challenge the plaintiff’s complaint in various ways, including by showing that the plaintiff has fabricated his or her allegations.
+Third, the defendant may present credible evidence to provide the court with a more balanced view of their conduct.
 For example, the defendant may choose to present evidence of positive and loving family relationships, gainful employment and financial support by the defendant of any minor children, and general good standing in the community.
 It is important to note, however, that the defendant may exercise his or her right against self-incrimination and refuse to testify at the hearing, particularly if there is a pending or possible criminal prosecution against the defendant.
-Lastly, once a protective order is granted, the defendant may, under some circumstances, petition to terminate the order or even expunge it from the record.

 Harassment Orders in the Commonwealth of Massachusetts